2Kelvin/cronjob-backup/README.md

 # Backup Logs Cronjob

-A system-wide cron configuration to automate log backups every night.
+A system-wide cronjob to automate log backups every night at 11:59PM.
 This job triggers the `backup-tool` to compress and archive `/var/log` content.

 ## 🛠 Configuration Details